 - Participant: The term 'participants' refers to our Best-Self Review® feature.
 When a review administrator creates a review cycle, the people who were included in the review cycle are called participants.
 Participants are the subject of all reviews.
 For cycles with Self & Manager reviews included, participants will be asked to write a self review.
 Participants are also the people responsible for nominating peers when peer reviews are included.
 The term 'participant' does not refer to people who have to write a review in a review cycle—they are called 'review writers'.
 It is possible for someone to be a participant and a review writer in a cycle.

-- Pass it up: Want to share something from your direct report's Check-in with your reviewer?
-You can pass up answers so that they are included in your current Check-in as a reminder to talk with your reviewer.
+- Pass it up: Want to share something from your direct report's Check-in with your direct manager?
+You can pass up answers so that they are included in your current Check-in as a reminder to talk with your direct manager.

 - Polls: The Polls dashboard allows you to ask one-time quantitative metric questions and see the results.